n-k/cortexm-threads/README.md

  to see it running.
 You must have qemu-system-arm on the system PATH.

 ## Roadmap
- - Implement PendSV handler for thumbv7em-none-eabihf. thumbv7em-none-eabihf
+ - Implement PendSV handler for thumbv7em-none-eabi and thumbv7em-none-eabihf
+ (Cortex- M4, M4F)
+ thumbv7em-none-eabihf
  has more registers for FPU which must be saved/loaded during context switch.
  Switch stm32f3 example to thumbv7em-none-eabihf target after this item.
  - Implement some form of IPC